ndy-s/nvim-config/README.md

 # My Neovim Config
-This is my custom Neovim setup, built with Lua, designed to improve my workflow and productivity.
-It offers exceptional speed, outperforming other IDEs I have used, and is highly customizable to meet my specific needs and preferences.
-The configuration supports LSP, Treesitter, formatting, and debugging for Shell, Lua, JavaScript, TypeScript, PHP, and Java.
-It's also easy to add support for more languages and features as needed.
+This is my personal Neovim setup built entirely in Lua.
+It's designed to boost productivity, provide a smooth developer experience, and remain lightweight compared to full-featured IDEs.
+The configuration includes built-in support for LSP, Treesitter, formatting, and debugging for common languages like Shell, Lua, JavaScript, TypeScript, PHP, and Java.
+It is easy to extend, so you can quickly add support for more languages or features as your needs grow.

 ## Preview
 Here’s a preview of what my Neovim setup looks like in action: